Arcturus Therapeutics (NASDAQ:ARCT) Shares Gap Up to $31.31

-Arcturus Therapeutics Holdings Inc. (NASDAQ:ARCT) shares gapped up before the market opened on Monday .
+Arcturus Therapeutics Holdings Inc. (NASDAQ:ARCT)’s stock price gapped up prior to trading on Monday .
 The stock had previously closed at $31.31, but opened at $33.00.
-Arcturus Therapeutics shares last traded at $34.14, with a volume of 2,746 shares traded.
+Arcturus Therapeutics shares last traded at $34.14, with a volume of 2,746 shares trading hands.

 Arcturus Therapeutics Holdings Inc, an RNA medicines company, focuses on the treatment of liver and respiratory care diseases.
 Its preclinical drug discovery and development programs include LUNAR-OTC development program for ornithine transcarbamylase (OTC) deficiency; and LUNAR-CF program for cystic fibrosis lung disease caused by mutations in cystic fibrosis transmembrane conductance regulator (CFTR) gene.